pronenewbits/Arduino_Unconstrained_MPC_Library/README.md

 1. The `H` matrix and (some of calculation inside) `G` matrix (specifically the <img src="eq_render/2cthetatrQ.gif"  align="top"/> portion) are actually constant.
 2. The equation <img src="eq_render/duk=0.5hinvg.gif" align="middle"/> can be described as <img src="eq_render/duk=0.5hinv2cthetatrqQek=hinvcthetatrqQek.gif" align="middle"/>.
 And actually we don't need all row of the (constant) matrix <img src="eq_render/hinvcthetatrqQ.gif" align="top"/> (because we only need the first M-th row to calculate <img src="eq_render/duk.gif" align="top"/>).

 So we can move the optimization matrix constant into initialization stage and truncate the optimization matrix to shorten the calculation time.
-The MPC algorithm then can be described as (the source code can be found in "[mpc_opt_engl](mpc_opt_engl)" folder):
+The MPC algorithm then can be described as (the source code can be found in "[mpc_opt_engl](mpc_opt_engl)" folder, especially see "[mpc.cpp](mpc_opt_engl/mpc.cpp)" file):
 ![MPC Optimized Naive algorithm](Kalkulasi_optimized.png "Click to maximize if the image rescaling make you dizzy")

 ## The third implementation description: The Numerically Robust Version